-- Different devices and screen sizes make it difficult to name an average fold position, but here at ConversionXL, we use 600-700 pixels as a guideline.
+- Different devices and screen sizes make it difficult to name an average fold position, but here at CXL, we use 600-700 pixels as a guideline.

 - Experiment for yourself.
 There’s weight to this best practice, but nothing is ever absolute in CRO.
 Test different call to action positions, test different content above the fold.
 You might just surprise yourself.